 Prince Ras Tafari boasted more experience and greater maturity than Iyasu, particularly in the field of foreign affairs.

-In 1923 Tafari pulled off a major diplomatic coup by securing Ethiopia entry into the League of Nations.
-Membership firmly placed Ethiopia on the international political map, and also gave it some recourse against the grasping designs of its European, colonial neighbours.
+In 1923 Tafari pulled off a major diplomatic coup by securing Ethiopia's entry into the League of Nations.
+Membership firmly placed Ethiopia on the international political map, and also gave it some recourse against the grasping designs of its European colonial neighbors.